 Artificial intelligence, machine learning, algorithmic decisionmaking, public administration, government contracts, procurement, trade secrets, proprietary information, data privacy, security, transparency

 Administrative Law Review

 Coglianese, Cary and Lampmann, Erik, "Contracting for Algorithmic Accountability" (2021).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2311.